SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 ## Requirements

 ### Helm

+Helm is required but you can use it for template generation if you don't want to use it to manage your installation.

+#### Non-helm installation

 If you don't want to use Helm to manage the installation, please use `helm template` to generate Kubernetes templates and apply them using Kubectl.